-A school with five or fewer enrolments in any unit 3 and 4 study must form a small group partnership with another school for statistical moderation of school-based assessments.
+A school with fewer than five enrolments in any unit 3 and 4 study must form a small group partnership with another school for statistical moderation of school-based assessments.
 It is up to the school to initiate the formation of the partnership and ensure that it operates effectively.

 Successful partnerships have consistent interaction between schools.
 Schools may use any method of interaction which is appropriate.
 These include telephone, fax, post, email and face-to-face meetings.